 Educational Leadership and School Development Concentration is for those individuals serving or hoping to serve in school leadership positions.
 This option can also be concurrent with coursework resulting in a Preliminary Administrative Services Credential.
-Candidates with a TCSJ Preliminary Administrative Credential may transfer up to eight units towards their Masters degree.
+Candidates with a TCSJ Preliminary Administrative Credential may transfer up to eight units towards their master's degree.

-- TCSJ Program Application

-- Official transcripts from each institution attended

-- Letter of Candidate Introduction

-- Evidence of a valid credential

-- Two recommendation forms, one must be completed by current employer

-- District Approval Form

-- Verification of Experience-must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years of experience.
+- TCSJ Application Form - Graduate Studies Application - Letter of Candidate Introduction - Official Sealed Transcripts - Transcript must show a bachelor's degree from a regionally accredited institution or a complete foreign transcript evaluation from an approved\ agency confirming equivalent degree. (\See document CL-635 on the California Commission on Teacher Credentialing website (CTC).) - o Post Bachelorette, i.e. credential program and/or master's degree program - Two recommendation forms, one must be completed by current employer (within application) - District Approval Form - Verification of Experience-must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years\ of experience.
+(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.) - Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - \$50 non-refundable application fee (waived for IMPACT candidates)

-REQUIREMENTS CONTINUE

-^{}Curriculum Electives (1-8 Units) Educational Inquiry candidates will work with an advisor to determine a course of study that matches the candidate's goals.

-(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.)

-- Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - \$50 non-refundable application fee (waived for IMPACT candidates) - \$200 Non-refundable cohort enrollment deposit due at advisement.
+\$200 Non-refundable cohort enrollment deposit due at advisement.
 Upon successful completion of the program, the cohort enrollment deposit will be applied to the candidate's current tuition obligation.